 Arkansas has one of the highest populations of baby boomers, according to the U.S. Census Bureau.
 As the baby boomers age in place, there is a higher demand for healthcare needs.
 As a result, the state of Arkansas has a high demand for healthcare professionals, including Certified Nurse Aides.
 The state of Arkansas allows those seeking CNA certification to work for a total of 120 days.
 However, once the 120 days expire, they are not renewable.
-The Department of Health makes exceptions for those who are foreign-trained or have received military CNA training.
+The Department of Health makes exceptions for those who are foreign-trained or have received military CNA classes.

 Arkansas CNA Certification Requirements

 Listed below are the requirements in order to qualify for admissions for a CNA in Arkansas.
 These include:

 - Ability to read and write

 - Live scan method for a criminal background check

 - Negative TB test